iams7/iams7/README.md

-### Hello, I'm Sridhar
+### Hello, I'm Sridhar Ram

-## Software Engineer
+## Software Engineer (freelance)
-- 🔭 An enthusiastic software engineer who seeks for a challenging job where I can utilise my skills and abilities efficiently to increase the company's growth to my best.
----
+- 🔭 I’m the person who looks for growth in software and system technologies as Software Engineer finds a way to apply them and consistently strives to boost the productivity of everyone around me
-- 🌱 Current learning things to progress my skills and activities
+- 🌱 Currently learning things to progress my skills and activities
 - 👯 Looking to collaborate with developers to progress my efficiency
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Dance and play Table tennis and Cricket